Neurojedi/Neurojedi.github.io/_pages/research-interest.md

+---
+layout: single
+title: "Research Interest"
+permalink: /researchinterest/
+author_profile: true
+---

+{% include base_path %}

-Nature considered rationally, that is to say, submitted to the process of thought, is a unity in diversity of phenomena; a harmony, blending together all created things, however dissimilar in form and attributes; one great whole (τὸ πᾶν) animated by the breath of life.
+> *"Nature considered rationally, that is to say, submitted to the process of thought, is a unity in diversity of phenomena; a harmony, blending together all created things, however dissimilar in form and attributes; one great whole (τὸ πᾶν) animated by the breath of life.
 The most important result of a rational inquiry into nature is, therefore, to establish the unity and harmony of this stupendous mass of force and matter, to determine with impartial justice what is due to the discoveries of the past and to those of the present, and to analyze the individual parts of natural phenomena without succumbing beneath the weight of the whole.
-Thus, and thus alone, is it permitted to man, while mindful of the high destiny of his race, to comprehend nature, to lift the veil that shrouds her phenomena, and, as it were, submit the results of observation to the test of reason and of intellect. - Alexander von Humboldt, Cosmos, Volume 1, page 26.
+Thus, and thus alone, is it permitted to man, while mindful of the high destiny of his race, to comprehend nature, to lift the veil that shrouds her phenomena, and, as it were, submit the results of observation to the test of reason and of intellect."*
+>
+> — **Alexander von Humboldt**, *Cosmos*, Volume 1, page 26.

+---

+**The Computational Engine of Reality**

 Nature is a fascinating phenomenon.
 It contains many different scales, mechanisms, and forms of organization, from physics and chemistry to biology, art, and human thought.
 At the center of this complexity lies the computational engine that shapes our reality: the brain.
 Our sciences, our art, and every animal’s success in navigating a complex world on this pale blue dot depend entirely on its ability to process information.

 The brain is made of neurons, but its activity unfolds across a massive range of scales.
 We see this everywhere.
 Brain waves, like alpha and mu oscillations, desynchronize when we move or even just imagine moving (Pfurtscheller & Lopes da Silva, 1999).
 Blood flow in the cortex shifts in highly structured ways when we process stimuli (Logothetis et al., 2001).
 In the hippocampus, sharp-wave ripples fire to help us consolidate memories and plan (Buzsáki, 2015), while recurrent circuits create "ring-attractor" dynamics that act like an internal compass to track our spatial position (Kim et al., 2017).
 The brain is not just a passive filter waiting for stimuli.
 It is a deeply dynamic, nonlinear, and recurrent information-processing system.

+**Bridging Biological and Artificial Intelligence**

 We have known for a long time that we can make sense of this complexity.
 When Hubel and Wiesel (1959) discovered that simple cells in the visual cortex operate much like mathematical Gabor filters, it was a breakthrough.
 It proved that nature's overwhelming complexity can be distilled into simpler models that the human mind can grasp.
 This isn't just scientifically exciting; it touches on deep philosophical ideas.
 As David Hume argued in 1739, human understanding fundamentally relies on associating ideas and finding causes to impose order on a chaotic sensory world.
 Finding clean, predictable mathematical principles in the brain perfectly satisfies this cognitive need.